 Okay, hear us out.
 We know that Squarespace only has a free trial, not a free plan.
 That's a bit of a downside.
 But we like Squarespace a lot, so much so that it felt like a crime not to include it here anyway.
 And hey, you can build unlimited free trial sites while you work out exactly what kind of site you want to build, as well as learn how to use the tools available.

-But which web hosting service is right for your particular needs?
-Well, we’re here to help you with that.
+But which free web hosting service is right for your particular needs?
+Well, we're here to help you with that.

-Compare the best free web hosting services
+Compare the best free web hosting for beginners

-Wix: Best for customizable web design
+Wix: Best for Beginners

-WordPress.com: Best for free WordPress sites
+WordPress.com: Best for Free WordPress Sites

 FAQs

-Best free web hosting services of 2026
+Best free web hosting for beginners of 2026

-Compare the best free web hosting services
+Compare the best free web hosting for beginners

 |